Difference Between Footing and Foundation

 What Is Foundation?

-Foundation is the lowest part of any structure, which has the main function is to taking load coming from upper components and safely transferring it to the below soil.
+Foundation is the lowest part of any structure, which has the main function is to take load coming from upper components and safely transferring it to the below soil.
 Generally, foundations are of two types named as shallow foundations and deep foundations.

 A shallow foundation transfers to a shallow depth of up to 1.5m.
 The deep foundation transfers the load deeper into hard strata below the ground surface having a depth of more than 1.5m.

-A shallow foundation is used for a low–height structure that has a horizontal spread more than vertical height.
+A shallow foundation is used for a low-height structure that has a horizontal spread more than a vertical height.

 A high-rise building like a skyscraper or a building constructed on very weak soil requires a deep foundation.